 Site management are ultimately responsible for ensuring effective gate controls are in place to limit the risk of unauthorised access to site and must undertake regular checks of gates.
+All gates must be secured and locked at the end of the working day.
 This must all be considered and recorded as part of the site security and public protection assessment.